Local leaders look to solutions for Nassau’s opioid crisis

-The opioid crisis shook the nation, but it’s a crisis that exists in Nassau County’s own backyard.
-Local leaders are looking to see what can be done to combat the effects and prevent future deaths, a task that some say will get harder as time passes.
+The opioid crisis shook the nation, but it’s a crisis that exists in Nassau County’s own backyard. effecting families and our communities.
+Local leaders are looking to see what can be done to combat the effects and prevent future deaths.

+Millions have been set aside by Nassau County to attack this problem.

+The urgency of the problem was expressed by Corinne Kaufman, whose granddaughter, Paige Gibbons, died of an overdose in 2022 after accidentally consuming fentanyl when she believed she was taking a Percocet at a friend’s sleepover.
+She has since launched the Families Against Fentanyl campaign, which distributes Narcan kits to middle school and high school nurses.

 “I’m watching an entire generation of Long Islanders die deaths that are entirely preventable,” Family and Children’s Association President Jeffrey Reynolds said.